Before purchasing a pet, there are many important decisions to make and factors to consider. Are you committed to caring for your pet?

 Remember, cute puppies can turn into 50 kg dogs requiring lots of space, food and attention.

-The local RSPCA Animal Care Centre is at 6 Hooper Street, West Ipswich.
+The local AWLQ Animal Rehoming Centre is at 6 Hooper Street, West Ipswich.
 The Centre finds homes for all creatures great and small - strays, unwanted, injured, abandoned, neglected or abused - and provides a second chance to as many animals as possible.

-All animals in the RSPCA Animal Care Centre have been thoroughly health checked and temperament tested before being offered up for adoption.
+All animals in the AWLQ Animal Rehoming Centre have been thoroughly health checked and temperament tested before being offered up for adoption.
 They are all desexed, microchipped, vaccinated, worm and flea treated and are looking for a second chance at a happy and healthy life.